Ezekwu/Ezekwu/README.md

 - 👋 Hi,
 I’m Ezekwu Jeremiah, a sofware engineer based in Nigeria.
-I have about 4 years of experience building user interfaces for the web.
+I have 4 years of experience building user interfaces for the web.
 I have worked for several companies like  [Truck dispatch](https://www.gettruckdispatch.com/) where contributed significantly to the development of the MVP and the V2 working collaborating with [Henry Eze](https://github.com/god-of-js) to achieve this.
 I was the lead frontend developer at [Kodee](https://kodee-marketing.vercel.app/) responsible for establishing the software architecture and selecting the right stack for this project.
 I also crafted and implemented software guidelines to uphold strict adherence to software principles and maintain formal progress tracking.
 I currently work at this organisation.